 The standard Registry Data Model is unlikely to cover all attributes required for a given CO.
-There are two ways of extending the data model to add additional attributes.
+There are three ways of extending the data model to add additional attributes.

 The Registry supports simple extended attributes that can be attached to CO Person Role records on a per-CO basis.
 These extended attributes can be managed entirely via the Registry UI (select "Extended Attributes" from the CO menu) or the REST API, however the following limitations currently apply: